Beep…beep …

 Data plays a key role in understanding market sentiment and demands and shaping the product strategy.
 With the uncertainty over third-party cookies and the absence of a standard replacement, many businesses are resorting to collecting first-party data from customers.

 Regular QR Codes have been a go-to for collecting first-party data.
-But with a GS1 Digital Link, QR Codes are supercharged with the power of GS1 standards and the added benefit of using any domain in the link to collect first-party data.
+But a GS1 Digital Link supercharges the QR Code with the power of GS1 standards and the added benefit of collecting first-party data.

 6. For regulatory compliance